 There are some downsides to using a less powerful water heater.
 It can only heat as much water per hour.
 For example, a 4500-watt water heater heats up to 40 gallons of water per hour.
 Its weaker counterpart heats only up to 30 gallons.

 Is It Better To Have A Higher Watt Water Heater?

 A higher-wattage water heater can heat up more water in an hour, but the water won’t be any hotter than the one heated by a lower-wattage heater.
 There will simply be more hot water for you to use.

 It all comes down to the amount of hot water required by your household.
-For people who live alone, they probably don’t need 40 gallons of hot water per hour, and a lower wattage heater will work just fine in your case.
-On the other hand, opting for a higher wattage heater isn’t a bad idea if you have an entire family living in one household.
+People who live alone probably don’t need 40 gallons of hot water per hour, and a lower-wattage heater will work just fine in your case.
+On the other hand, opting for a higher-wattage heater isn’t a bad idea if you have an entire family living in one household.

 How Many Watts Does My Water Heater Need?

 It all depends on your household.
 The more powerful models stand at around 4000 watts.
 Water heaters are meant to operate anywhere between an hour and a half and three hours per day in order to keep your water hot at all times.

 But when it comes to wattage itself, it would be best to decide with some numbers in mind.
 Check how much hot water you and your family use daily, and then opt for the right water heater model.
 If you use more than 20-25 gallons, getting a 4000- or 4500-watt water heater should do the trick.